Brezhnevka: Interior

 The number of rooms in a brezhnevka apartment numbers from one to four.
 The height of the ceiling reaches 2.7 meters.
 Kitchens are 6.8 to 7.4 square meters.
 In the early version of the brezhnevka, the bathroom and toilet were combined.
 In later versions, the bathroom and toilet are separate rooms.

 Other characteristics

 Elevators are installed in the brezhnevka.
 Under the Soviet building code, buildings were allowed to be constructed without an elevator if they had no more than five floors, and with one elevator if they had no more than nine floors.
 Thus most brezhnevkas were built with nine floors for higher efficiency.
 Buildings with fourteen floors had freight elevators as well as passenger elevators.
 Trash chutes were also installed.
 The staircases are wider than those of earlier Soviet apartments.

 International Design

-The 1980s Brezhnevka-inspired Tongil and Kwangbok Street apartments in Pyongyang, PDRK, share much of the general design and layout of the traditional Soviet constructions; however they scaled approx. 100% larger as this was one of Kim Il Sung's vanity projects.
+The 1980s Brezhnevka-inspired Tongil and Kwangbok Street apartments in Pyongyang, DPRK, share much of the general design and layout of the traditional Soviet constructions; however they scaled approx. 100% larger as this was one of Kim Il Sung's vanity projects.

+In Havana and other major cities in Cuba, there have been many Brezhnevka-like mass-produced apartment projects built by the Communist government, most notably in Alamar District.
+Although inspired by Soviet designs, these buildings differ in lacking winter insulation due to the tropical climate and are more inconsistent in build quality.
+Room configurations have also been altered to suit Hispanic lifestyles.